GENERAL

 This procedure will restore i41CX+ to a fresh initial state and hence will resolve any issues that may arise from application update problems, use of incompatible modules such as described in C13, etc.

 G1.
-How do I access the global options, such as the skin preference?
+How do I access the i41CX+ settings?

 G2.
 Is there a user manual that describes the operation details and available functions?

 A good place to start is the i41CX+ Mini-Manual.
-The mini-manual's objective is to provide an overview of the major features of i41CX+, including some background on the HP-41CX.
+The mini-manual provides a comprehensive overview of all major features of i41CX+, including some background on the HP-41CX and tips and tricks.
 It is not meant to be an exhaustive and dry reference, but rather a light introduction into what is arguably the most sophisticated programmable calculator application for iOS devices.

 The calculator portion of i41CX+ is functionally equivalent to the classic HP-41CX calculator and the virtual printer is functionally equivalent to the 82143A printer.
 Warren Furlow's The HP-41 Archive Website is a comprehensive archive of all things related to the HP-41, including internal documentation that was donated by HP.
 You'll find the operating manuals of the HP-41 in the Owner's Manuals section and the operating manuals of the 82143A printer in the Standard Peripherals section.
 PDF versions of the manuals can also be downloaded from here.

-Starting with version 1.3.6, i41CX+ includes a Quick Reference Guide that lists brief descriptions of all built-in HP-41CX functions.
-The Quick Reference Guide can be accessed by swiping the ED keyboard on the back view of the calculator.
+Starting with version 1.3.6, i41CX+ includes a Quick Reference Guide that lists brief descriptions of all built-in HP-41CX functions and i41CX+ specific functions (the functions included in the "I41CX" OS and hardware integration module and in the "I41CX-MATH" advanced mathematical functions module).
+The Quick Reference Guide can be accessed by swiping inside the orange border frame on the back view of the calculator.
 See G9 for more details.

 G3.
 How do I access the back view of the calculator?